brunomarinho/brunomarinho.com-2015/_posts/2015-06-08-how-i-store-my-photos.md

 With Smart Previews, Lightroom allows you to browse all your pictures in Lightroom even if the original pictures are not synced to your hard drive.
 You can save a lot of space by just “archiving” Sets you're not editing anymore or exporting anymore.

-### Recapping
+### TL;DR
-1. Move your Catalog to Dropbox
+1. Move/Store your Catalog on Dropbox
-2. Organize all your photos in Set's
+2. Upload and organize all your photos in Set's
-3. Import, Edit and Export then on Lightroom
+3. Import, Edit and Export on Lightroom
 4. Use Dropbox selective syncing to keep only what you need
 5. Go shoot and repeat